unudeveloper/Battle-game-using-Web3.js/README.md

 ### About

 Artwork by Jack Bohm.
 Web and Solidity development by Jovan Jester.
 Sound FX were not created by us but were obtained under a creative commons license.
-Though all source code is fully open source, the artwork for the game and sample NFTs is not licensed for reuse or modification without prior approval.